Rok-G/Power-BI-Tableau/README.md

 Thank you for exploring my SQL projects!

 ## ©️ License

-Each project is licensed individually.
-Please review the `LICENSE` file in the respective project folder for more details.
+All projects within this repository are open-sourced under the MIT License.
+Feel free to use, modify, and distribute them as you see fit.
+Please refer to the [LICENSE](License.md) file in the root of this repository for the full license text.